 Participants are responsible for their own housing accommodations.

-We have recently launched three new professional development fellowships for acting teachers providing full scholarship to the program.
+In 2017, we launched three new professional development fellowships for acting teachers providing full scholarship to the program.
 Applications for these fellowships will open shortly for the 2018 cycle.

 In addition, we offer a limited number of partial scholarships for adjunct faculty, instructors, and coaches without access to professional development funding.
 We also offer need-based and merit-based scholarships to individuals who would otherwise not be able to attend.
 In order to be eligible for scholarships, individuals should first submit their application to the Teacher Development Program.
 Subsequently, please write to Managing Director, Alex Birnie at email@example.com to inquire about scholarship availability.